SIS: A multidisciplinary Center that investigates the challenges associated with the processes of globalization and European integration

 The School of International Studies develops multidisciplinary research activities addressing the challenges associated with the processes of globalization and European integration.
 The complexity of modern societies implies that no single disciplinary approach is sufficient to understand the rapid social, political, economic and institutional changes currently occurring both in Europe and worldwide, therefore the activities feature predominantly a multidisciplinary approach.

-Research activities at SIS revolve around three main broad topics.
+Research activities at SIS revolve around four main broad topics.

-The School of International Studies has a long-standing research interest in European issues, in particular those related with the tension between integration and disintegration, and with the social and institutional challenges triggered by the recent economic crisis.
-Current research in this area includes the rising support for populist parties, the protection of minority rights across Europe, the role of subnational entitities in the European integration, the EU external action, and the evolution of economic policies in Europe.
+- The School of International Studies has a long-standing research interest in European issues, in particular, those related to the tension between integration and disintegration, and with the social and institutional challenges triggered by the recent economic crisis.
+Current research in this area includes the rising support for populist parties, the protection of minority rights across Europe, the role of subnational entities in the European integration, the EU external action, and the evolution of economic policies in Europe.

 The most recent publications by the Faculty Members of the School of International Studies are available here.

 The development of an interdisciplinary education lies at the heart of the PhD programme.
 Comprehension of the theoretical approaches and knowledge of empirical methods are tightly integrated into the course and theoretical propositions are verified empirically in order to encourage the student to develop a capacity for critical thought on changes in the international system.
 Full details in the dedicated page.

 The School has formed partnerships with a number of national and international research centres and think tanks as well as with other Departments and Faculties within the University of Trento.
 It has set up special programmes for meeting and hosting national and international scholars.